-More and more people will be able to live with HIV as a manageable chronic disease, allowing them to enjoy long and healthy lives another.
+More and more people will be able to live with HIV as a manageable chronic disease, allowing them to enjoy long and healthy lives

+Improving the conditions for meeting human rights obligations opens a virtuous circle of mutual benefits for both affected individuals and broader society another.
 The AIDS epidemic remains an exceptional confluence of factors discussed in the referenced debates, where the whole is more destructive than the sum of the parts in a way not found with other diseases.
 HIV is an epidemic observed on a large and growing scale in Eastern Europe and the Commonwealth of Independent States.
 HIV is transmitted through highly intimate social behaviours; it is infectious and thus both a serious public health concern and inherently preventable, with high rewards to preventive interventions.
 And HIV brings devastating social consequences of stigma and discrimination across all ages and walks of life, with an especially heavy burden among youth in the region, as witnessed in this report.
 Prevention must remain at the centre of responses to HIV, and it has been clearly demonstrated that effective prevention requires action not just by health ministries and health service providers, but by a much wider range of actors, including those active in education, prisons, law enforcement, gender equality and drug treatment.
 Finally, AIDS without treatment is fatal.
 Yet with treatment, people living with HIV can lead long, healthy lives.
-Indeed, other illnesses are epidemic as well, and some cause more deaths or may be more costly; some may also be infectious, treatable or preventable and some may even be associated with severe stigma and discrimination but no other disease combines all of these qualities in one compelling claim for an exceptional and multisectoral response more than AIDS.
+Indeed, other illnesses are epidemic as well, and some cause more deaths or may be more costly; some may also be infectious, treatable or preventable and some may even be associated with severe stigma and discrimination but no other disease combines all of these gualities in one compelling claim for an exceptional and multisectoral response more than AIDS.